la-haute-societe/craft-tarteaucitron/README.md

 ### JS - Reacting to the user giving its consent to a service

-Unfortunately, there is no clean way to do this at the moment but a PR will be submitted to try and improve tarteaucitron.js.
+Unfortunately, there is no clean way to do this at the moment, but a PR will be submitted to try to improve tarteaucitron.js.

+### Customizing JS output in the page

+Instead of using `{{ craft.tarteaucitron.initScript() }}` to output both the tarteaucitron.js tag and the configuation JS tag, use:
+  - `{{ craft.tarteaucitron.javascriptImportTag() }}` to output just the
+    tarteaucitron.js import tag
+  - `{{ craft.tarteaucitron.javascriptConfigTag() }}` to output just the
+    tarteaucitron.js configuration inline JS tag

+### Customizing CSS output

+By default, tarteaucitron.js imports the _css/tarteaucitron.css_ stylesheet located next to the _tarteaucitron.js_ file.
+You can prevent this using the `useCustomCss` setting of the plugin.
+You can provide your own stylesheet or use
+`{{ craft.tarteaucitron.stylesheetTag() }}` to output the tarteaucitron.js
+stylesheet import tag

 ## Contribute